behnambagheri/fish-paste-gram/README.md

 `paste-gram` is a lightweight Fish plugin that sends any input (either text or a file) to your Telegram bot using the Bot API.
 You can pipe output from other commands or pass messages/files directly.
 Perfect for quick remote sharing, logging, or personal note-taking!

-### 🚀 New in v1.3.0
+### 🚀 New in v1.3.1
+- Default install now creates `~/.config/paste-gram/chat_ids.json` with sample aliases.
-- Override the destination chat on demand with `--id`/`-i`, now supporting aliases via a JSON map.
+- Override the destination chat on demand with `--id`/`-i`, supporting aliases via a JSON map.
 - Files over 50MB are auto-compressed (`tar.gz`) and split into 49MB chunks.
 - Compatible with both Linux and macOS with HTML-based captions for host/command/path.